Skip to main content

 A CA application is software that allows a company to be a private certificate authority.
 It provides all the functionality needed by a CA administrator, such as creating, managing, and renewing CA certificate files, server certificate files, and client certificate files.

-A CA certificate is a digital certificate.
+A CA certificate is a digital identity certificate issued by a public or private certificate authority (CA).
 It is analogous to a notary stamp: it signs other certificate files to verify their authenticity.
 A CA certificate is always paired with a CA private key.
 You can use them together to create client and server certificates.
 A CA certificate exists in memory and is stored in a CA certificate file.

 A CA certificate file is a certificate file that contains a CA certificate